• Skip to primary navigation

 As a matter of fact, my friend is hosting a Renaissance party this weekend so I gave her the castle to display along with her other desserts.
 I can’t wait to hear what her guests think about it.

-UPDATE: I recently had a conversation with a reader who was concerned that these molds are not labeled as food safe; she suggested lining them with plastic wrap.
+I recently had a conversation with a reader who was concerned that these molds are not labeled as food safe; she suggested lining them with plastic wrap.
 I thought that was a really great suggestion.
-I also had a reader ask if the traditional rice krispies treat recipe would work for this project.
-So …
+I also had a reader ask if the traditional Rice Krispies treat recipe would work for this project.

-how to make sand castle rice krispies treat
+making a sand castle rice krispies treat using a sand mold.

-The pictures below were made using the caramel rice cereal treats in this recipe, but were molded without the use of plastic wrap.
+The pictures below were made using the caramel rice cereal treats in this recipe but were molded without the use of the plastic wrap.

 Cereal Treat Sand Castle (serves 18-24)